How to Export a WordPress Site Quickly and Efficiently

 • Media library is where you can manage all the images, videos, documents and audio used on your site.

-2. Initiate download of the backup: Once a backup is done, click Details in the Backup section of your site dashboard.
+2. Once your site has synced, click Details in the Backup section of your site dashboard.
 Then click the download button.

 backup details in BlogVault dashboard